aayushhn123/Notes/AR VR- M2/COMP_Paper.markdown

 ```

 **Submission Requirements:**
-- Screenshot of script logic showing motion and ESC handling.
+- Script screenshot showing A/D movement and ESC logic.
 - Game window screenshot showing cube movement.
-- Hierarchy screenshot showing clean naming (e.g., "Player", "Ground").
+- Hierarchy screenshot showing "Player" and "Ground".

 ### Q1b: Display Player’s Position
 **CO-4, SO-2, B.L.-3, Marks: [1*2]**

 **Steps:**
-1. Create "UICanvas" in Hierarchy.
-2. Add "PositionText" as child of Player, set Position to (0, 2, 0).
-3. Create a script named "PositionDisplay".
-4. Attach "PositionDisplay" to UICanvas or PositionText.
-5. Test by moving Player to see position updates.
+1. In the Hierarchy, right-click > UI > Canvas, name it "UICanvas".
+2. With "UICanvas" selected, right-click > UI > Text - TextMeshPro, name it "PositionText", set Rect Transform Position to (0, 200, 0) above Player.
+3. In the Inspector, set "PositionText" Text to empty, Font Size to 24, Alignment to Center.
+4. Ensure TextMeshPro is imported (Window > TextMeshPro > Import TMP Essential Resources if needed).
+5. In the "Scripts" folder, right-click > Create > C# Script, name it "PositionDisplay".
+6. Open "PositionDisplay.cs", replace its content with the code below, and save.
+7. Drag the "PositionDisplay" script onto the "UICanvas" GameObject.
+8. In the Inspector, drag the "Player" GameObject to the "Player" field and "PositionText" to the "Position Text" field of the "PositionDisplay" component.
+9. Press Play, move "Player" with A/D, verify position updates in real-time.

 **Code:**
 ```csharp